TURKS AND CAICOS ISLANDS

 which is contrary to his or her religion or belief.

-(5) Nothing contained in or done under the authority of any law shall be held to be inconsistent with or in contravention of this section
+(5) Nothing in any law or done under its authority shall be held to contravene this section to the extent that it is reasonably justifiable in

-(a) in the interests of defence, public safety, public order, public morality or public health; or
+(a)in the interests of defence, public safety, public order, public morality or public health; or

-(b) for the purpose of protecting the rights and freedoms of other persons, including the right to observe and practise any religion or
+(b)for the purpose of protecting the rights and freedoms of other persons, including the right to observe and practise any religion or

-belief without the unsolicited interference of persons professing any other religion or belief,
+belief without the unsolicited interference of persons professing any other religion or belief.

 (6) Every person who is a parent or legal guardian has the right to respect for his or her liberty to ensure the religious and moral